jiyeonmolloy/ji-blog/README.md

 I had the amazing opportunity to attend ServerLess Days.

-Here is a quick recap of my learnings!
+Here is a quick recap of my learnings!!